socialgeek003/goCam/README.md

 ## Support

-If you have any questions or need support, please feel free to reach out to us via email-id "SOCIAL9741atGMAILdotCOM".
+If you have any questions or need support, please feel free to contact us via email-id "SOCIAL9741atGMAILdotCOM".

 ---